dbellt/azure-docs.es-es/articles/active-directory/authentication/howto-password-ban-bad-on-premises-agent-versions.md

 ## <a name="12650"></a>1.2.65.0

-Fecha de la versión: 1 de febrero de 2019
+Fecha de lanzamiento: 1 de febrero de 2019

 Cambios: